-First of all, thank you for choosing to contribute some of your time to Health RADAR.
+Thank you for choosing to contribute time to Health RADAR.

 Here are a few guidelines to help you understand the project, learn about the style guide, development best practices and how to contribute.